4 teens who dropped sandbag on car, killing man, ordered to youth facility

 Besides being ordered to the youth treatment facility, the teenagers were given four-year suspended sentences, placed on probation and ordered to perform 30 hours of community service, Olender said.

 One was charged with murder and felonious assault and three were charged with involuntary manslaughter and vehicular vandalism, she said.
-All four pleaded guilty, The Toledo Blade newspaper reported.
+All four pleaded guilty.

 The youths were charged after a sandbag dropped from an interstate overpass crashed through the window of a vehicle below and hit Marquise Byrd, 22, on December 19, 2017.
 He died later at a hospital.